HeavyDevvy/SabbathClean/replit.md

 # Overview

 Berry Events - All your Home Services In One is a comprehensive domestic services marketplace platform connecting customers with verified service providers for various home services, including cleaning, plumbing, electrical work, chef/catering, waitering, and garden care.
 The platform aims to be a leading premium service provider in South Africa, emphasizing quality, security, and specialized services like African cuisine catering.
 It offers a dynamic pricing model, an advanced booking system with geolocation, provider matching, reviews, and secure payment processing via Stripe, with all payments flowing through "Berry Events Bank" to ensure trust and security.
-The platform also includes an AI-powered recommendation engine, an interactive onboarding tutorial, and a Progressive Web App (PWA) for mobile accessibility.
+The platform also includes an AI-powered recommendation engine, an interactive onboarding tutorial, and a comprehensive Progressive Web App (PWA) with mobile companion features including push notifications, offline functionality, and native app-like experience.

 # User Preferences